 2 Thessalonians 2:10-11 (HCSB) — and with every unrighteous deception among those who are perishing. ⌊They perish⌋ because they did not accept the love of the truth in order to be saved.
 11 For this reason God sends them a strong delusion so that they will believe what is false

 For someone to prove he is God through the miracles of a powerful false prophet is an unprecedented trick.
 It will convince many, but not all.
 There are, of course, those who simply do not want God to be real and around to tell them what to do.
 That will never change.
-These people therefore need a special motivation to listen and submit.
+These people, therefore, need a special motivation to listen and submit.
 The Mark of the Beast specifically mentions that nobody will be able to buy or sell unless they agree to worship the Antichrist.
-And we know what they will be most needing to buy first: food.
+And we know what most will need to buy first: food.

 You see, the rise of the Antichrist is found at the 5th trumpet (Rev 9).
 Naturally, this would be right after the 4th trumpet (Rev 8:12) which describes the last of the calamitous effects of the Wormwood rogue planet (named in Rev 8:10).
 This Wormwood is the next event described in Revelation that has not been fulfilled yet.
 The destruction caused by Wormwood begins at the 6th seal with eclipses, shooting stars, and a global earthquake so great that every mountain and island is moved out of its place (Rev 6:12-17).
 It goes on with the first four trumpets bringing meteorite showers, as asteroid strike in the ocean, tsunamis, poisoned fresh waters and a hazy “nuclear winter” style sky (from all the ash and debris thrown up into the stratosphere).